-The Development Impact Lab (DIL) hosts a State of the Science conference series in the field of Development Engineering.
+The Development Impact Lab (DIL) hosts a series of conferences each year, including the annual State of the Science Conference.
 These provide opportunities for experts from universities, NGOs, government agencies, social enterprises, and private industry to share ideas and articulate new perspectives, research priorities, and opportunities.

 To get involved in conference organizing, propose themes for future conferences, or submit general questions, contact us.

 Join the United States Agency for International Development (USAID), the Higher Education Solutions Network (HESN), and the Development Impact Lab (DIL) for TechCon 2014: Connecting to accelerate global development.